Multiloop contributions to the on-shell-$ \overline{\rm{MS}}$ heavy quark mass relation in QCD and the asymptotic structure of the corresponding series: the updated consideration: The on-shell- heavy quark mass relation: available analytical perturbative QCD results

-It is worth emphasizing that the second, third and fourth coefficients $t^M_2$, $t^M_3$, $t^M_4$ contain typical to the Minkowskian on-shell subtraction scheme $\pi^2$-contributions, while additional $\pi^4$-terms are emergering in the results of three-loop calculations and beyond (see (\ref{30}-\ref{42})).
-The appearance of $\pi^6$-contributions is expected by us in still unknown analytical expressions for $t^M_{4, 0}$ and $t^M_{4, 1}$-coefficients.
-Comparing the analytical structure of the $\mathcal{O}(a^4_s)$ perturbative QCD corrections to $M_q/\overline{m}_q(\overline{m}_q^2)$-ratio and to the QCD anomalous mass dimension $\gamma_m(a_s)$, dictated by the pattern of the evaluated in the $\overline{\rm{MS}}$-scheme quark mass renormalzation constant $Z_m^{\overline{\rm{MS}}}$, one can conclude that only the entering into the $t^M_{4, 2}$ and $t^M_{4, 1}$ $\pi^4$-contributions may contain the admixture of the typical Euclidean $\zeta_4$-terms, first appearing in the proportional to $n_l^2$ and $n_l$ four-loop contributions to $\gamma_m(a_s)$ in the $\overline{\rm{MS}}$-scheme \cite{Vermaseren:1997fq, Chetyrkin:1997dh}.
-Other proportional to powers of $\zeta_2=\pi^2/6$ contributions to $t^M_2 -t^M_4$-coefficients arise from computations of high-order corrections to the defined in Eq.(\ref{defOS}) $Z^{\rm{OS}}_m$ renormalization constant of the Minkowskian on-shell subtraction scheme.
-In next section we try to build an analogy between these typical on-shell scheme $\pi^2$-contributions and the proportional to $\pi^2$ ``kinematic'' effects in the perturbative QCD expressions for the Minkowskian physical quantities, evaluated in the $\overline{\rm{MS}}$-scheme.
-The substantial role of these effects was demonstrated in the number of works on the subject (see e.g. \cite{Radyushkin:1982kg, Gorishnii:1983cu, Pivovarov:1991bi, LeDiberder:1992jjr, Altarelli:1994vz, Broadhurst:2000yc, Bakulev:2010gm, Nesterenko:2017wpb}).
+We now return to the discussion concerning the analytical structure of certain contributions to the formulas (\ref{21}-\ref{42}).
+It is worth emphasizing that the second, third and fourth coefficients $t^M_2$, $t^M_3$, $t^M_4$ contain the $\pi^2$-terms typical to the Minkowskian on-shell subtraction scheme, while the additional $\pi^4$-contributions are emergering in the results of three-loop calculations and beyond.
+We expect the appearance of the $\pi^6$-terms in the structure of analytical expressions for the yet unknown coefficients $t^M_{4, 0}$ and $t^M_{4, 1}$\footnote{This expectation is already supported by the recent QED analytical results of $t^M_{4, 0}$ in \cite{Laporta:2020fog}.}.
+Comparing the analytical structure of the $\mathcal{O}(a^4_s)$ perturbative QCD corrections to the ratio $M_q/\overline{m}_q(\overline{m}_q^2)$ and to the QCD anomalous mass dimension $\gamma_m(a_s)$, dictated by the pattern of the quark mass renormalization constant $Z_m^{\overline{\rm{MS}}}$, one can conclude that only the $\pi^4$-contributions, entering into the $t^M_{4, 2}$ and $t^M_{4, 1}$, may contain the admixture of the typical Euclidean $\zeta_4$-terms, first appearing in the four-loop contributions to $\gamma_m(a_s)$, which are proportional to $n_l^2$ and $n_l$ \cite{Vermaseren:1997fq, Chetyrkin:1997dh}.
+Other contributions to the coefficients $t^M_2-t^M_4$, proportional to powers of $\pi^2$, arise from computations of high-order corrections to the renormalization constant $Z^{\rm{OS}}_m$ defined in Eq.(\ref{defOS}) in the Minkowskian on-shell subtraction scheme.
+In next section we try to build an analogy between these typical on-shell scheme $\pi^2$-contribu- tions and the ``kinematic'' effects proportional to powers of $\pi^2$ in the perturbative QCD expressions for the Minkowskian physical quantities, initially evaluated in the $\overline{\rm{MS}}$-scheme in the Euclidean domain.
+The substantial role of these effects has been demonstrated in the number of works on the subject (see e.g. \cite{Radyushkin:1982kg, Gorishnii:1983cu, Pivovarov:1991bi, LeDiberder:1992jjr, Altarelli:1994vz, Broadhurst:2000yc, Bakulev:2010gm, Nesterenko:2017wpb}).